rinigus/osmscout-server/README.md

 locations and POIs, and calculate routes.

 In addition to libosmscout, the server supports:
+* map rendering via Mapnik (https://github.com/mapnik/mapnik);
-* search via geocoder-nlp (https://github.com/rinigus/geocoder-nlp) that is based on libpostal (https://github.com/openvenues/libpostal);
+* search via Geocoder-NLP (https://github.com/rinigus/geocoder-nlp) which is based on libpostal (https://github.com/openvenues/libpostal);
-* map rendering via mapnik (https://github.com/mapnik/mapnik).
+* routing instructions via Valhalla (https://github.com/valhalla/valhalla).

 To use the server, you have to start it and configure the client to access it.
 An example configurations for Poor Maps, modRana, and